 Below is the valve with the arm removed.
 You can see the underside of the arm with the Rubber Stopper insert in the Top Cover below:

 NOTE: The rubber Stopper may need replacing if the dimple in it becomes too deep.
 The dimple’s made when it presses down, over a long time, on the proud Pinhole Cone on the Top Cover.
 I presumed, incorrectly, that the Stopper was a simple rubber cylinder.
 I expected it could be removed and turned end over end to present a new flat surface with no dimple.
-However I have been informed by a reader, Tom Fenwick-Brown, that the Stopper rests on a spindle.
+However I have been informed by a reader (Tom Fenwick-Brown) that the Stopper is pressed onto a spindle to hold it.
 This means it has a hole in the opposite end preventing that type of repair.
 I have not had occasion to remove my Stopper and look at the hidden end.
+I suppose the dimple in the stopper could merge with the hole embedded in it from behind.
+Then it would leak water and not seal the pinhole cone.

 Reassembling The Toilet Silent Fill Valve